Arthur Romano (rugby league)

 He has previously played for Saint-Esteve in the Elite One Championship.
-Romano has spent time on loan from Catalans at Toulouse Olympique in the Betfred Championship.
+Romano has spent time on loan from Catalans at Toulouse Olympique in the Championship.

 Background

 Romano was born in Carpentras, Provence-Alpes-Côte d'Azur, France.

 Career

+Catalans Dragons

 In 2017 he made his Catalans debut in the Challenge Cup against Hull FC.
 He made his Super League appearance on May 29, 2017, also against Hull FC.

+Hull FC

+On 29 September 2025 he signed for Hull FC in the Super League on a 2-year deal.

 International career

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.